heg31/six-nations-food/content/posts/2021-02-06-quat-stag-quiche.md

 In the midst of miserable lockdown three, a shining beacon: the Six Nations.
 Something to do.
 Something actually... happening?
 So something to celebrate, with some nonsense cooking and maybe a glass of fizz.

 The basic quiche recipe came from [here](https://www.bbc.co.uk/food/recipes/quichelorraine_71987), but this was more than your standard Lorraine.
-The pastry got an additional hit of herbs (oregano and thyme), as well as bit of parmesan.
-While the pastry was blind baking, some mushrooms were fried in butter, with some garlic, until most of the moisture had come out.
-For the last 5 minutes of blind baking, some torn up proscuitto was thrown in with the mushrooms.
-These were then added to the pastry crust, along with some chopped up cherry tomatoes, olives, and artichokes.
+The pastry got an additional hit of herbs (oregano and thyme), as well as a grating of parmesan.
+While the pastry was blind baking, a punnet of chestnut mushrooms were fried in butter, with some garlic, until most of the moisture had come out of the mushrooms.
+For the last 5 minutes of blind baking, a pack of proscuitto was torn up and thrown in with the mushrooms.
+These were then added to the pastry crust, along with chopped up cherry tomatoes, olives, and artichokes.

 {{< figure src="/img/2021-02-06-qs-quiche-1.jpg" caption="<sup>*Molto Italiano*</sup>" width="500" >}}